Article Translations: (Spanish)

 Most people know when they're being bullied, though, because bullying involves repeated insults or threats.
 The people doing the bullying know they've crossed a line, too.
 It's not a one-off joke or insult — it's constant harassment and threats that go beyond typical fun teasing or a nasty comment made in anger.

 Tell someone.
 Most experts agree: The first thing to do is tell an adult you trust.
 This is often easier said than done.
 People who are cyberbullied may feel embarrassed or reluctant to report a bully.
 Some may hesitate because they're not 100% sure who is doing the bullying.
-But bullying can escalate, so speak up until you find someone to help.
+But bullying can get worse, so speak up until you find someone to help.
 Sometimes the police can track down an anonymous online bully, so it's often worthwhile to report it.

 Most parents are so concerned about protecting their kids that sometimes they focus on taking major steps to stop the bullying.
 If you're being bullied and worry about losing your phone or computer privileges, explain your fears to your parents.
 Let them know how important it is to stay connected, and work with them to figure out a solution that doesn't leave you feeling punished as well as picked on.
 You may have to do some negotiating on safe phone or computer use — the most important thing is to first get the bullying under control.